(From the archives)

 would have done if I’d written it, and what I’ve learned from the author’s writing skills that can be used to make my own writing better.
 I have to say one of the biggies for me is how well the author uses chaos to move the story forward

 at a good pace; and especially how effectively sex is used to create chaos.
-I’m sure I pay a lot more attention to how sex is used in a story (or not) now that I write erotica, but it’s the resulting chaos that fascinates me and keeps me reading Botticelli_Mars_and_Venusin almost any kind of novel.
+I’m sure I pay a lot more attention to how sex is used in a story (or not) now that I write erotica, but it’s the resulting chaos that fascinates me and keeps me reading in almost any kind of novel.
 The world is not a static place, and especially the world of story should not be static.
 Happy endings are called happy endings because they are at the end.
 They follow the chaos and happen when the story is finished.
 There is no more story, or at least none the reader wants to follow.
 It’s the chaos that pulls us in and keeps us turning the pages, and when that chaos is directly tied to sex, hold on to your hat!